Esri/cityengine/documentation/omniverse/index.md

 ## Installation Instructions

-1. Install CityEngine 2021.1 or 2022.0.
-Please refer to [CityEngine - Get Started](https://doc.arcgis.com/en/cityengine/2022.0/get-started/cityengine-get-started.htm) for details.
+1. Ensure one (or more) of CityEngine 2021.1, 2022.0 or 2022.1 is installed.
+Please refer to [CityEngine - Get Started](https://doc.arcgis.com/en/cityengine/2022.0/get-started/cityengine-get-started.htm) for installation instructions.
 1. Install the connector from the corresponding Omniverse Launcher item, see [Omniverse Launcher Overview](https://docs.omniverse.nvidia.com/prod_launcher/prod_launcher/overview.html) for additional information.
+You will be able to select into which CityEngine version(s) to install the connector.

 ## Usage Manual